TNSA-SOFTWARES/about-tnsa-developers/README.md

 TNSA is software company based in India
-Tnsa focuses of devoloping new and powerful Ai and It also crea5es Vfx and Animations
+Tnsa focuses of devoloping new and powerful Ai and It also creates  Vfx and Animations

 SITE:https://tnsa-softwares.github.io/home/